I know it’s been awhile since I’ve posted a recipe but it’s tough running two websites sometimes. ;)

 Nothing better than good ole comfort food. :)

-And it truly is soooo easy to through together too.
+And it truly is soooo easy to throw together too.

 It’s really hard to mess this one up.